 For students who have not yet completed the placement survey and are interested in enrolling in Introductory Chemistry for Fall 2022, please email Prof. Lee Park at [email protected], sign onto the Glow Course (Chemistry Placement 2022); click on the “module” tab to the left; and begin the survey.
+Students are required to take the Chemistry Placement Survey by July 15.

 All students begin the major with any one of the department’s three gateway, fall semester-only classes.
 These courses are specifically designed for students with different levels of background in chemistry, ranging from no prior background to extensive experience with chemistry.
 Each course also includes a 4-hour weekly laboratory section.
 The Chemistry Department faculty determines which course is the correct match for each student using a required Placement Survey, which is available through Glow.
 Students will be contacted by a faculty member prior to pre-registration regarding their placement.